Thraxerrrr/RavencrestCouriers/README.md

 - **allowRenderImages**: use this setting to prevent scrolls and books from showing images.
 Default value: true (images are allowed).
 - **birdXPPerHour**: the amount of XP a bird receives every hour when sitting on a player's shoulder.
 Default value: 5000.
 - **birdXPPerMessage**: the amount of XP a bird receives every time it delivers a message.
 Default value: 10000.
+- **detectionModeEnabled**: enable or disable the use of Detection Mode on birds. default value: true (Detection Mode is allowed).

 To change a setting, you must have administrator privileges.
 Open the console (by default using the tilde '~' sign), and enter the command:
 ```